Reed, Denver’s defense throttle Cardinals 20-7

 UP NEXT

-Cardinals: Open season at home against Detroit on Sept.
+Cardinals: open season at home against Detroit on Sept.
 8.

-Broncos: Open season at Oakland on Sept.
+Broncos: open season at Oakland on Sept.
 9.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton